Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to lead to the correct answer without being too obvious.
-The misinformed clues create enough ambiguity to make players pause and consider other options, while the fake clues strongly pull players towards incorrect answers.
-This combination creates a balanced difficulty level.
+**Reasoning:** The informed clues are very strong, making the correct answer quite clear if one focuses on them.
+However, the misinformed clues offer enough overlap and potential confusion with the other genres to prevent it from being trivially easy.
+The fake clues are also well-crafted to pull players towards incorrect answers.
+This combination creates a balanced challenge.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Minor issues noted
+- Insufficient ambiguity in misinformed clues
+- Answer word revealed in clues

 **Priority Actions:**
 1. Minor length adjustments